newera-001/motor-system/README.md

 * model_path: There's a model parameters zip file, you just find out and copy it's path.

 ## Extra work
 In this project, I donot use Gaussian distribution to fitting the encoder rather by using a mlp network with one hidden layer.
-The loss function is z*advantages.
+The loss function is z(output of net)*advantages.
 And now I am testing the performance.